Citywing: History

-From November 2012, managing director David Buck led a management buyout of Manx2.
+In November 2012, managing director David Buck led a management buyout of Manx2.
 On 1 January 2013 the assets of Manx2 were acquired by the new company, Citywing, and seats went on sale on the new company's website.
 The first Citywing-branded flight took off on 2 January 2013.

 During 2014, the route network expanded to include flights from Glasgow to the Isle of Man.
 Citywing took over the Cardiff to Anglesey public service obligation route in January 2016 after the previous operator went bankrupt.

 On 23 February 2017, Citywing Flight 502 (a Van Air Let L-410, OK-LAZ) to Belfast from Isle of Man Ronaldsway Airport was forced to turn back due to deteriorating weather conditions.
 The following day, Van Air lost its route licences.
 As a result, Citywing contracted Sprint Air for certain flight services on 2 and 3 March.
 On 10 March 2017, Citywing announced that after Van Air Europe's loss their UK license they had been unable to find a suitable business partner to operate its services.
 All flights from 11 March 2017 were terminated and the company was put into liquidation.
 Citywing cited heavy losses after the need to source leased aircraft to replace Van Air Europe on such short notice.